 If things don’t exactly go to plan then don’t whatever you do beat yourself up about it!
 Getting down on yourself if you take a wrong turn won’t help you reach that goal, figure out what went wrong and learn from it.
 If you have periodically reviewed your processes or then you will be able to see where you went wrong and make amendments so it doesn’t happen again.
 Take a look at how much you have already achieved and use the mental boost to get going again!

 Find similar people

 Finding similar people making the same resolutions can be a great support network for you.
-Whether this be joining a club to find like minded people or convincing a friend they should set a similar resolution to you, both will enable you to find people to either ride with, work out with or just generally help hold you accountable to your goal!
+Whether this is joining a club to find like-minded people or convincing a friend they should set a similar resolution to you, both will enable you to find people to either ride with, work out with or just generally help hold you accountable to your goal!
 We’ve found in the past we don’t want to let ourselves down, but even more than that we don’t want to let others down so promising a friend a ride on a wet winters night in the lead up to a race, for example, will mean you are less likely to back out and therefore stick to your resolution

-Maybe we should have said this at the start but it’s equally as applicable at the end here - make sure your resolution has a clear end point so you know when you have achieved our goal, simply ‘get fitter’ isn’t good enough, you need to be able to quantify that so the resolution should include ‘get fitter so I can ride (insert miles here) in (insert hours here) hours’.
-Good resolutions are ones that you can build on year on year, so maybe that will be choosing another epic place to ride, another harder skill to conquer or a bigger race to take part in for next year, phew thinking about 2019 already……
+Maybe we should have said this at the start but it’s equally as applicable at the end here - make sure your resolution has a clear endpoint so you know when you have achieved our goal, simply ‘get fitter’ isn’t good enough, you need to be able to quantify that so the resolution should include ‘get fitter so I can ride (insert miles here) in (insert hours here) hours’.
+Good resolutions are ones that you can build on year on year, so maybe that will be choosing another epic place to ride, another harder skill to conquer or a bigger race to take part in for next year, phew thinking about 2021 already……